petems/petersouter.xyz/content/post/the-puppet-resource-abstraction-layer-ral-explained-part-2.md

   end
 ```

 This is some serious Swan leg kicking.
-There's a lot of logic here, for the more complex use case of a package on Yum, but making sure it works on the various versions of Yum avaliable, including RHEL 4 and 5.
+There's a lot of logic here, for the more complex use case of a package on Yum, but making sure it works on the various versions of Yum available, including RHEL 4 and 5.

 The logic is broken down thusly: We haven't specified a version, so we don't need to check what version to install.
 Simply run `yum install tree` with the default options specified